rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 The background is some "quasi-white noise" that mimics the maze.
-I create it by generating coarse white noise, zooming in and adding finer white noise.
+I create it by generating coarse white noise, zooming in and adding finer white noise on top.
 That is why its spectrum looks similar as the maze's does.

 But not only their spectra look similar.
 Here it is a comparison of a half-emerged maze against the actual background